snowflakedb/snowflake-connector-net/doc/ConnectionPooling.md

 // operations here will be performed against schema indicated in the ConnectionString
 ```

-2) ChangedSession = OriginalPool
+2) Pooling Changed Session to the Original Pool

+When parameter ChangedSession is set to `OriginalPool` it allows the connection to be pooled back to the original pool from which it came from.

+<u>Disclaimer for OriginalPool Mode</u>

-When application reuses connections affected by the above commands it might get to a point when using a connection
+When application reuses connections affected by the above commands (use/create) it might get to a point when using a connection
-it gets errors since tables, procedures, stages do not exists cause the operations are executed using wrong
+provided by the pool it gets SQL syntax errors since tables, procedures, stages and other database objects do not exists because the operations
-database, schema, user or role.
+are executed using changed database, schema, user or role no longer matching connection string.
+Reusing connection from a pool requires attention from the code perspective and ensuring that each retrieved connection uses appropriate database, schema, warehouse or role.
 This mode is purely for backward compatibility but is not recommended to be used.
+It is also not a default.

 ```cs
 var connectionString = ConnectionString + ";ChangedSession=OriginalPool;MinPoolSize=1;MaxPoolSize=1";